ICJIA/researchhub-docs/docs/auth-guide/tutorials/update-article.md

 </div>

-Setting `the Attach files?` to "yes" shows additional input fields related to adding attachements: `Main file type`, `Main file` and `Extra file`.
+Setting `the Attach files?` to "yes" shows additional input fields related to adding attachments: `Main file type`, `Main file` and `Extra file`.

 A main file refers to either the full report of which the Article is a summary or simple the PDF version of the same content.
 In either case, the `Main file` input is expected to be in the PDF format.